riolubruh/YABDP4Nitro/README.md

 ## Donate

-If you want to show your love for the plugin, (or just put a middle finger to Discord's face) it would really mean the world to me if you threw me a few bucks.
+If you want to show your love for the plugin or my other open-source works, it would really mean the world to me if you put a few bucks in the tip jar!
 Very few people actually donate, so I see and appreciate every last one.

+*This project is licensed under NPOSL-3.0, which prohibits the licensor from deriving revenue from the software or related services.<br>
+By donating, you agree that funds are non-refundable and grant no rights to software or services.<br>
-*Donations are voluntary and do not affect software access or functionality.<br>
+Donations are voluntary and do not affect software access or functionality.<br>
 All donation rewards and acknowledgements are entirely opt-in and do not serve any functional purpose.*

 *Donations to this project do not support Discord Inc. or its services.*

 Methods of donations without fees are obviously preferred.
 See more info below.

-To avoid repeating myself, assume that an additional 3% fee will be applied if you use a credit card.

 _________________________________________________________________________________________________________________